Jeansidharta/ascii-image.nvim/README.md

 # ⚠️ DEPRECATION WARNING ⚠

 When I wrote this plugin, the tools for displaying image in the terminal were restricted to ascii.
-Since then, implementation of the ITerm image protocol was more widespread.
-Today, this plugin does not work with most image displaying, and I'm not willing to maintain it.
+Since then, implementation of the ITerm image protocol has become more widespread.
+Today, this plugin does not work with most image displaying tools, and I'm not willing to maintain it.
 This code is here mainly as a reference for myself in the future.

 It still works using `tiv` as a client.
 Though it has a very poor resolution